JamesGrahamMSFT/DefenderMasterclass1/README.md

 Masterclass III Registration - https://aka.ms/defendermasterclass-reg - new date!
 17th June!

-Event placeholder file is available in the files - right click and "save link as" to download.
+Event placeholder file is available in the files - right click and "save link as" to download. x

 Masterclass IV Registration - https://aka.ms/defendermasterclass4-reg - new date!
 30th June!